lingtalfi/Light_RealGenerator/doc/pages/realgen-configuration-block.md

         ?remove: []
             - luda_resource

+    # This section defines the table prefixes.
+    # A prefix is an arbitrary string in front of the table name, and followed by an underscore.
+    # It's like a namespace for tables if you will.
+    # The prefixes, or the table name without prefix are information that might be used by other parts of this generator.
+    table_prefixes:
+        - luda

     # This array let you ignore/skip columns that you want to exclude from both the list and form generated config files.
     # It's an array of table => columnNames, with columnNames being an array of column names.
     ?ignore_columns: